-Parvo Prevention Plan:
+Parvo Prevention and Treatment

 Our goal is to keep the immunity high and the wild virus numbers low.
 That prevents Parvo breaks!
 If you have a Parvo break, call us!
-We can help with a Game Plan to shut it down quickly.
+We can help with a game plan to shut it down quickly.

 - Vaccinate – 50% of prevention is giving the Parvo vaccine early.
 When they start eating gruel, it is time to start Parvo-only vaccines.

 - Revival recommends vaccinating:

 - Puppies – Start when they begin eating food and every two weeks until nine weeks of age.
 Booster at 12 & 16 weeks if you keep them back for replacements.